YanDRMachado/COMSOL-Multiphysics_Random_Laser/README.md

 To see the parameters, equations, geometry, boundary conditions, mesh and results of the fluorescence simulation **[click here](Fluorescence_Simulation_Summary.pdf)**.

 ## 2 Scattering

+As expected, Maxwell's equations are the basis of our theoretical and computational methods to describe light scattering.
+We will usually work with spheres for which the analytical solutions are known and calculated in terms of infinite series in COMSOL.
+The relative size of the scattering particle is defined by its size parameter x, which is the radio of its characteristic dimension to its wavelength.

+x = 2 * Pi * r / lambda

+For particles much smaller than the wavelength of the light (x << 1), COMSOL will solve our Maxwell eqs. according to Rayleigh scattering regimes.

+For any spherical particles with any other arbitrary sizes (specially in the same dimension of the wavelength) we will be using Lorentz-Mie solutions.

+More complex shapes such as coated spheres, multispheres, spheroids, and infinite cylinders there are extensions which express the solution in terms of infinite series.